 Determining the provision for future dilapidation costs requires an estimation of the present value of future cash flows which involves estimating the price per square foot of the property at current prices adjusted for future price inflation and other reasonable factors along with the identification of a suitable discount rate.
 These provisions are estimates and the timing of future cash flows is dependent on future events.
 Changes in assumptions based on new information will be accounted for in the period when such determination is made.
-The carrying amount of the provision at 31 March 2020 is £1,843,000 (2019: £1,791,000).
+The carrying amount of the provision in the group and company at 31 March 2021 is £2,060,000 (2020: £1,843,000).

-3 TURNOVER
+3 Turnover

-All turnover in the current and prior year relates to amounts recharged to the scheme under the scheme rules.
+All turnover in the current and previous financial year relates to amounts recharged to the scheme under the scheme rules.